mantle-labs/graduation-checker/README.md

 ## Prerequisites

 To fully use this application, you will need to have both a Keeper and Tracker product instance.
+Then, you will need to create a folder in Keeper that will be used solely to deposit certificates.
+Your certificates must follow the same structure and fields than the examples in `backend/GraduationChecker/testdata`.

 ### Backend
 You will need the update the following values in `backend/GraduationChecker/Config/AppSettings.cs` to run the backend project: